Charan-7hub/Course-Teacher-Selection/README.md

-Design and Develop and develop a comprehensive Course Selection and Teacher Assignment System for a university.
+Designed and Developed and develop a comprehensive Course Selection and Teacher Assignment System for a university.
 In this system, each student must choose 4 theory courses and 2 lab courses per semester, selecting a teacher for each course from an available pool.
 The system should